 Why HPS in Utrecht?

 The Utrecht HPS programme is the only English taught programme in the field on the European continent.
-It is both broad and flexible and it offers excellent career opportunities.
+Also, HPS is the best Dutch Master's programme in this field, according to the Dutch Master's guide "Keuzegids Masters 2013".
+The programme is both broad and flexible and it offers excellent career opportunities.

 You are expected to form a critical attitude with regard to the literature and a readiness to express your views in an open discussion.
 Participation in debates on science and scholarship with fellow students and faculty is strongly encouraged.